-C. WHO WILL BENEFIT FROM THE DRAFT AMENDMENTS?
+C. WHO WILL BENEFIT FROM THE AMENDMENTS?

-- The Draft Amendments apply to a "corporate trustee", which would be defined as "a corporation deemed by subsection 1(2) of the Charities Accounting Act ("CAA") to be a trustee within the meaning of the Act" - The CAA deems all corporations incorporated for "a religious, educational, charitable or public purpose" to be trustees within the meaning of the CAA - Therefore, the Draft Amendments are intended for directors of charitable corporations, e.g., those incorporated under the Corporations Act (Ontario) or the future Not-for-profit Corporations Act (Ontario)
+- The Amendments apply to a "corporate trustee", which is defined as "a corporation deemed by subsection 1(2) of the CAA to be a trustee within the meaning of the Act" - The CAA deems all corporations incorporated for "a religious, educational, charitable or public purpose" to be trustees within the meaning of the CAA - Therefore, the Amendments are intended for directors of charitable corporations, e.g., those incorporated under the Corporations Act (Ontario) or the future Notfor-profit Corporations Act (Ontario)